docker-mailserver/docker-mailserver/docs/content/faq.md

 ### What kind of SSL certificates can I use?

-You can use the same certificates you use with another mail server.
+You can use the same certificates you would use with another mail-server.

 The only thing is that we provide a `self-signed` certificate tool and a `letsencrypt` certificate loader.

-### I just moved from my old mail server, but "it doesn't work"?
+### I just moved from my old Mail-Server, but "it doesn't work"?

 If this migration implies a DNS modification, be sure to wait for DNS propagation before opening an issue.
 Few examples of symptoms can be found [here][github-issue-95] or [here][github-issue-97].